|

 Message Suppressed by Forum Moderator.

-there’s very little innovation from most manufacturers nowadays
+In reply to Post #2 there's very little innovation from most manufacturers nowadays

 I'm going to hesitate a guess that it's because most are owned by 'groups' or 'investment firms'.
 It's no coincedence that Solars Sofa chair is very similar to others launched since, probably same production line, different labels, and savings on bulk manufacture.